MBravo-Zapata/Suelos_Singulares_CL/README.md

 ## Data access

-The zoning maps of the singular soils and the location of sampling points, as well as the database of the parameters of each singular soil, are available in this repository.
+The zoning maps of the singular soils, the location of sampling points, the database of the parameters of each singular soil and articles are available in this repository.

-Chileans studies presented in this work are available in the next url:

 Other information are available upon request to the corresponding authors.